Shefuchow/STEG/README.md

 # STEG //BigRedHacks2017

-A Web Application tasked with the mission to try and bridge the educational oppurtunity gap in the computer science field in smaller suburban cities such as Buffalo, Rochestor and Syracuse.
+A Web Application tasked with the mission to try and bridge the educational opportunity gap in the computer science field in smaller suburban cities such as Buffalo, Rochestor and Syracuse.

 ## Getting Started